mariuszmspace/my-links/README.md

 - [IPTV](https://github.com/iptv-org/iptv) - Collection of 8000+ publicly available IPTV channels from all over the world -- screw off Bundesliga -- `collection`
 - [JustWatch](https://www.justwatch.com/) - Search for movies and TV across dozens of streaming services, it shows you which services it is available on, and you can click to watch, app and in-browser -- `collection`
 - [Kanopy](https://www.kanopystreaming.com/) - Streaming movies for USA public library members -- `explore yours today`
+- [L3AF](https://l3af.io/) - Complete lifecycle management of eBPF programs in the kernel, by Wal-Mart -- `various lang`
 - [Libby](https://meet.libbyapp.com/) - App for ebooks and audio books for USA public library members, from OverDrive -- `explore yours today` `Android` `iOS` `Windows 10`
 - [Library Extension](https://www.libraryextension.com/) - Browser extension that shows you which Amazon books are available free at your local libraries, please donate -- `closed source`
 - [Mail Tester](https://www.mail-tester.com/) - Test the spammyness of your e-mails -- `in-browser`